 The data in Table 9 showed that between vitamin C and vitamin E supplementation, fortification of mulberry leaves with 1% vitamin C showed increased silk gland weight in V instar silkworm.
 The increased silk gland weight of V instar silkworm was due to vitamin C is a powerful antioxidant, protecting against oxidative damage to DNA, membrane lipids and proteins (Brahma et al., 2018).

-Table 10: Impact of vitamin C and E supplementations on protein concentration in silk (Brahma et al., 2018)
+Table 10: Impact of vitamin C and E supplementation on protein concentration in silk (Brahma et al., 2018)